 - You are profiling a Windows Store Application with trivial methods

-This topic describes how to resolve each of these problems.
+This page describes how to fix these problems.

 If your results are only missing SQL or HTTP call profiling data, see Troubleshooting SQL call and HTTP request profiling.